 Helping families obtain and maintain basic income and other necessities for household stability.
 Examples of cases:

 Protecting families from unfair trade practices, credit reporting, contracts and warranties, debt collection, and bankruptcy.

 Health Care- helping clients secure needed health care

 Seeking to secure medical services or coverage for low income persons such as Medicaid, Medicare, State Disability Assistance, and county-based health plans, and private insurance.

 Special Legal Needs and Older Adults

 Some populations face unique legal problems.
 We provide specialized services in many of our communities and have expanded priorities for older adults, immigrants, homeless individuals, and others.
-We receive grants to help older adults in Branch, Clinton, Eaton, Hillsdale, Ingham, Jackson, Lenawee, Livingston, St. Joseph, and Washtenaw Counties.
+We receive grants to help older adults in Barry, Branch, Calhoun, Clinton, Eaton, Hillsdale, Ingham, Jackson, Lenawee, Livingston, St. Joseph, and Washtenaw Counties.
 We prioritize services to low income older adults.

 LSSCM provides equal services to people regardless of their race, gender, ethnicity, nationality, sexual orientation, religious or political beliefs, gender identification, disability, marital status, age weight, or arrest record.
 LSSCM complies with the Civil Rights Act, the Rehabilitation Act, and with state and local non-discrimination laws.